 King Charles to Launch UK Space Project in Bermuda

-King Charles will conclude his visit to Bermuda by officially launching the UK Space Agency’s (UKSA) Project Nova, an initiative aimed at tracking space debris.
-The King is set to visit the site of a new UKSA observatory on the island to learn about the installation of a global network of telescopes across five sites, designed to monitor old satellites, rocket stages, and other objects in orbit.
+King Charles III will conclude his visit to Bermuda by officially launching the UK Space Agency's (UKSA) Project Nova, a new initiative to track space debris.
+The King will visit the site of a new UKSA observatory on the island, where he will learn about the project's plan to install a global network of telescopes across five sites to monitor old satellites, rocket stages, and other objects.

-On his last day in Bermuda, the King will also open the new Great Bay Coast Guard Station.
-There, he will hear about the critical work of the Royal Bermuda Regiment’s Coast Guard in protecting the island’s territorial waters and safeguarding its marine environment.
-The King will view two new technologies employed by the regiment: unmanned underwater vehicles and unmanned aerial vehicles.
+On his final day in Bermuda, the King will also open the new Great Bay Coast Guard Station.
+There, he will hear about the Royal Bermuda Regiment's Coast Guard's work in protecting the island's territorial waters and marine environment.
+He will view two new pieces of technology used by the regiment: unmanned underwater vehicles and unmanned aerial vehicles.

 Young people from the Junior Leader programme will discuss their involvement with the scheme.
-Before departing, the King will award operational service medals to five regiment members for their dedication to protecting the island.
+Before departing, the King will award operational service medals to five members of the regiment for their commitment to protecting the island.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list